 [End Q&A with Suppu]

 Interesting, is it not?
-If this article has piqued your curiosity about this concept, my objective has been met.
+If this article has piqued your curiosity about FIRE (Financial Independence Retire Early), my objective has been met.
 Do a search on the web and you will find articles about where this has worked, where not, and considerations to be followed.

 And yes, if you are someone who has managed to gain control over your time using FIRE, I would love to talk to you.
 Please leave a comment here and I will get in touch.